confetti-framework/docs/routing.md

     // /user/12

-If you also want to build a query string, use the 5th parameter, those key / value pairs will automatically be added to the generated URL's query string:
+If you also want to build a query string, use the 4th parameter, those key / value pairs will automatically be added to the generated URL's query string:

-    Get("/user/{id}", emptyController()).Name("User")
+    Get("/user/{id}", controllers.User.Show).Name("User")

     routing.UrlByName(
     		app,